fafalone/Lems64/README.md

 **Current status: twinBASIC Beta 305 fixes the few remaining minor bugs, so Lems/Lems64 is now working near perfectly!**

+**Update (19 May 2023, v1.5.13.6):** Mousewheel fix for 64bit builds, updated URL in about screen since PSC is offline anyway.

 **Update (19 May 2023, v1.5.13.5):** Permanent, and correctly implemented, fix for TreeView icons.
 Now uses my own 64bit port of the VBCCR ImageList control for this. **Requires [twinBASIC Beta 305](https://github.com/twinbasic/twinbasic/releases) or newer to build!**

 **Update (19 May 2023, v1.5.13.4):** Temporary workaround for level select icons by setting them manually via API.